MicrosoftDocs/fabric-docs/docs/data-engineering/create-lakehouse.md

 ## Next steps

-Now that you have succesfully created your Lakehouse, learn more about:
+Now that you have successfully created your Lakehouse, learn more about:

 - Different ways to load data in Lakehouse, see [Get data experience for Lakehouse](navigate-lakehouse-explorer.md)